segmentio/segment-docs/src/connections/reverse-etl/index.md

 ---
 title: Reverse ETL
-beta: true
+beta: false
+redirect_from:
+  - '/reverse-etl/'
 ---

 Reverse ETL (Extract, Transform, Load) extracts data from a data warehouse using a query you provide, and delivers the data to your 3rd party destinations.
 Reverse ETL allows you to connect your data warehouse to the tools that Marketing, Sales, Support, Product, Analytics, and other business teams use.
-For example, with Reverse ETL, you can sync rows from Snowflake to Salesforce.
+For example, with Reverse ETL, you can sync records from Snowflake to Salesforce.
 Reverse ETL supports event and object data.
 This includes customer profile data, subscriptions, product tables, shopping cart tables, and more.

 As Segment is actively developing this feature, Segment welcomes your feedback on your experience with Reverse ETL.
 Click the button below to submit your feedback.